cambridge-cares/TheWorldAvatar/Agents/CEAAgent/README.md

 The energy demands and potential energy of solar energy generators (which include photovoltaic panels, photovoltaic-thermal collectors, and solar collectors) calculated by CEA are extracted by the agent and stored on the knowledge graph.

 ## 2. Build Instructions
+Everything in this section is mandatory except when indicated otherwise.

 ### 2.1.
 Maven
 The docker image uses TheWorldAvatar maven repository (https://maven.pkg.github.com/cambridge-cares/TheWorldAvatar/).
 You will need to provide your credentials (GitHub username/personal access token) in single-word text files located:
 ```